Once Upon a Time in Iraq: Reception

 The Guardian called Once Upon a Time in Iraq "a gripping, harrowing masterpiece" and praised its content, noting the use of interviews with people who were there, as opposed to prioritising interviews with politicians and analysts.
 New Statesman called it a "duty" to watch and praising Bluemel's storytelling.
+However, a review in The New Arab criticised the series as an incomplete representation of the Iraqi experience, and decried the "editorial decision to airbrush British complicity and the participation of British forces in Basra from the story".